kelvin1095/BasicWebDevelopment/README.md

 - Another JS framework, possibly svelte and svelte-kit
 - Searching for a free location to be able to deploy and test online (fly.io?)

+## Next Project:

+- Frontend with Svelte
+- Backend with Node.js with SvelteKit?
+- Another application server built using Rust?

 <!--
 DROP TABLE pokemon;